maxwellabgit/Databasics-Endpoints/README.md

-# API Ingest
+# Retrieving Data From Disparate Endpoints
 ## MSSQL to Databricks with Databricks Secrets

-Here's a quick solve for a real-world scenario where I needed to connect MSSQL to Databricks to perform some edits and push to a separate database.
+Here's a quick solve for a real-world scenario where I needed to connect MSSQL to Databricks to perform some data transformations and push to a separate database.
 Any privelidged or otherwise sensitive information is replaced with general terms.

 ## Our goals in this project are:
- - Retrieve our credentials from Databricks's native dbutils secrets functionality.
+ 1. Retrieve our credentials from Databricks's native dbutils secrets functionality.
- - Estalish a database connection to our Microsoft Services SQL Server.
+ 2. Estalish a database connection to our Microsoft Services SQL Server.
- - Perform some simple operations on our single day of data and push to our historical database.
+ 3. Perform some simple data operations and push to our historical database.

-Firstly, install the pymssql package and import. ([documentation](http://www.pymssql.org/))
+First, install the pymssql package and import. ([documentation](http://www.pymssql.org/))

     import pandas as pd
     import numpy as np